hucker/splint/README.md

 - **Scope**: Offers comprehensive linting and testing capabilities for any task or system.
 - **Complexity**: Lightweight and straightforward, designed for end users with detailed testing results and scoring.
 - **Audience**: Consumed by end users across various domains, facilitating rule-based testing with clear insights into testing results.
+- **Visibility**: Splint allows you to document each function and propagate standard doc strings into the results for detailed test information.

 Splint aims to democratize linting and testing by providing a tool that caters to teams, projects, or company systems, enabling easy linting across diverse domains.
 Whether it's monitoring log file changes, validating queuing